The Mediterranean diet for health benefits is a great way to get healthy and live longer.

 However, alcohol in moderation– has been associated with a decreased risk of cardiovascular disease in specific research studies.

-If you cannot restrict your alcohol intake to the numbers defined previously if you’ve got a private or family history of alcohol misuse or have heart or liver disorder, refrain from drinking wine or some other alcohol.
+If you cannot restrict your alcohol intake to the numbers defined previously, if you’ve got a private or family history of alcohol misuse or have a heart or liver disorder, refrain from drinking wine or some other alcohol.

 Putting it all together

-Many people who switch to the Mediterranean style of eating say they’ll never get back eating any other way.
+Many people who switch to the Mediterranean style say they’ll never return to eating any other way.
 Below are some specific steps to get you started:

-- Eat your veggies and fruits — and switch to whole grains.
-An abundance and variety of plant foods must make up the vast majority of your meals.
-Strive for seven to10 servings a day of veggies and fruits.
+• Eat your veggies and fruits – and switch to whole grains.
+An abundance and variety of plant foods must make up most of your meals.
+Strive for seven to ten servings a day of veggies and fruits.
 Shift to whole-grain bread and cereal.
 Try beginning to eat more whole-grain rice and pasta products.

-- Spice it up.
-Use herbs and spices make food tasty and are also abundant in health-promoting substances.
+• Spice it up.
+Herbs and spices make food tasty and are also abundant in health-promoting substances.
 Season your meals with spices and herbs rather than salt.

-- Move to fish.
+• Move to fish.
 Tuna, salmon, trout, mackerel, and herring are healthful choices.
 Grilled fish tastes good and requires minimal cleanup.
-Stay away from fried fish, unless it is sauteed in a small amount of canola oil.
+Avoid fried fish unless it is sauteed in a small amount of canola oil.

 Benefits of the Mediterranean diet